Since 2016, we have initiated the M.Sc degree in Forestry in order to maintain the high demands of forestry professionals around the world.

 A student will become eligible for the award of M.Sc.
 The degree only when s/he completes all the course requirements prescribed by the IOF.
 No partial degree shall be awarded, in case a student fails to fulfill the requirements.
 After successful completion of the prescribed program of study, the Examination Board, Tribhuvan University, shall issue an official academic transcript.

-70% attendance in each theory class and hundred percent attendances in practical classes are mandatory for all M.Sc. programs.
+70% attendance in each theory class and a hundred percent attendance in practical classes are mandatory for all M.Sc. programs.

 Course structure of M.Sc program